Considering a ground-floor apartment? Here's what you need to know

 Should you be worried about flooding?

-Here’s the city’s flood hazard map if you want to check if the area you are considering a ground-level apartment is at high or low risk.
+Here’s the city’s flood hazard map if you want to check if the area you are considering for a ground-level apartment is at high or low risk.

 Are the prices actually lower?

-So, while ground-floor units have conventionally offered a 5 to 20 percent discount from a comparable non-ground-floor unit in the same building, he adds that it depends on factors like whether the building has an elevator or is a walk-up.
-"You also have to keep in mind the condition of the unit, ceiling heights, and the existence of outdoor space, as well as views, light, and layout—all of which can make it difficult to compare apples-to-apples."
+While ground-floor units have conventionally offered a 5 to 20 percent discount on a comparable non-ground-floor unit in the same building, pricing also depends on whether the building has an elevator or is a walk-up.
+You also have to keep in mind the condition of the unit, as well as views, light, and layout—all of which can make it difficult to compare apples to apples.

 Besides price, are there any other pros?